suzanamelomoraes/Wa/README.md

 # Wa

-Final project where I worked as a Full Stack developer presented at my graduation ceremony at Dev Academy.
+Final project presented at my graduation ceremony at Dev Academy and where I worked as a Full Stack developer in a team of six developers.

 Application which manages time as money to who wants to help their community.